 In addition, renter-occupied real estate is dominant in the S Fort Hood St / W Elms Rd neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 94.3%, which is higher than 97.9% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.

-One of the unique characteristics of the S Fort Hood St / W Elms Rd neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.3% of the neighborhoods in America.
+The S Fort Hood St / W Elms Rd neighborhood stands out for having an average per capita income lower than 95.3% of the neighborhoods in the United States.
 The S Fort Hood St / W Elms Rd neighborhood also has a greater percentage of children living in poverty (61.8%) than found in 97.4% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, single parenting is hard.
 But you don't have to tell the S Fort Hood St / W Elms Rd neighborhood about it; they already know.
 18.8% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 96.3% of American neighborhoods.
 Further NeighborhoodScout research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.